After graduating with distinction in Piano from the Conservatorio "Vincenzo Bellini" under the guidance of Agatella Catania,

 On Summer 2003 she presented her Sonate für Fagott und Klavier in a concert in the famous Castle of Dolna Krupa (Slovakia).

-Since December 2004 she conducts the JEDWEDER KÜCHENCHOR.
+Since December 2004 she has been conductor of the JEDWEDER KÜCHENCHOR,

 In November 2004 the artist Marco Fedele di Catrano has dedicated to her music his Art Installation “Raum für ein Klavier” at the WUK in Vienna with the pianist Maria Pagliafora.